matsengrp/netam/README.md

 ## Conclusions
 * CNN using kmer embeddings work, and can be parameter-sparse
 * transformers aren't good for this problem, and positional encoding appears to hurt
+* this doesn't really give credence to the idea that position along the sequence matters